ignc-research/arena-rosnav/docs/guide.md

 roslaunch arena_bringup start_arena_flatland.launch  train_mode:=false
 ```
 RViz will open.
 Now you can click on the 2D Nav Goal button in RViz to set a goal anywhere on the map towards which the agent will move automatically and stop after reaching it.
+Warnings can be ignored as long as no error occurs.

 ![image](https://user-images.githubusercontent.com/79201799/117291472-58d6b100-ae6f-11eb-8c63-853db1e83fa7.png)